taylorbcool/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is a language used to query a relational database.
+Relational databases are sets of tables that interconnect with primary keys and foreign keys.

 - [ ] Why do tables need a `primary key`?

+In order to give every item a unique id, and to tell other tables where to connect their foreign keys.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+another table that incorporates foreign keys to each of the original tables' primary keys

 ## Minimum Viable Product